s3g/s3g-dsp/README.md

   predictable.
 - Per-channel settings are generated inside the plugin.
 REAPER sees compact global controls, not one parameter list per channel.
+- Spatial plugin camera state is saved with the plugin state where it is part of the editing workflow.
+For example, a top-view panner or decoder display should reopen that way with the project.
 - 24-channel 3OAFX-specific work is kept separate from general multichannel lane processors.
 - C++ effects live in `s3g-dsp`; RNBO/Max experiments are useful